Ngani Laumape

 Koinonia Halafungani Laumape (born 22 April 1993) is a New Zealand rugby union footballer who currently plays as a centre for Kobelco Kobe Steelers.
 Laumape previously played in Super Rugby for the Hurricanes and was previously a rugby league player for the New Zealand Warriors in the National Rugby League.
-He will return to Super Rugby in 2026 with Moana Pasifika.

 Early life

 Laumape is of Tongan descent.
 Laumape originally played rugby union, touring Britain and Thailand with the Palmerston North Boys' High School 1st XV and playing for New Zealand Schools.
 Laumape then switched to rugby league, signing with the New Zealand Warriors, and playing in the 2012 NYC.
 He was the club's top try-scorer in the junior competition with 16 tries.

 Club career

 Rugby League

-In Round 3 of the 2013 NRL season, Laumape made his first grade debut for the New Zealand Warriors on the against the Cronulla-Sutherland Sharks in the Warriors 28-4 loss at Remondis Stadium.
+In Round 3 of the 2013 NRL season, Laumape made his first grade debut for the New Zealand Warriors on the against the Cronulla-Sutherland Sharks in the Warriors 28–4 loss at Remondis Stadium.
 In his third match in Round 5 against the South Sydney Rabbitohs, Laumape scored his first NRL career try in the Warriors' 24-22 loss at Mt Smart Stadium.
 Laumape finished his debut year in the NRL with him playing in 14 matches and scoring 6 tries for the Warriors.

 In February 2014, Laumape was selected for the Warriors inaugural Auckland Nines squad.
 Laumape finished off the Warriors 2014 NRL season with him playing in 16 matches and scoring 5 tries.
 On 9 September, Laumape was selected for the New Zealand national rugby league team 2014 Four Nations train on squad, but did not make the final 24-man squad.